apostrophecms/starter-kit-assembly-essentials/README.md

 This section is for those who want to add Cypress testing to an existing project that was not created from a recent version of this starter kit and does not already contain the following updates.

+> Note: All code snippets, including the Cypress config generator, are ESM (ECMAScript Modules) syntax.
+If you are still using CommonJS syntax in your project, you should convert the code snippets accordingly.

 1. Ensure that your project is fully configured, following the instructions in this documentation.
 This includes any port changes, theme configurations, and your [`/etc/hosts` file](#etchosts-file-configuration-requirements).
 2. Follow the [Pre-requisites](#prerequisites) instructions to ensure that you have the necessary tools installed.
 3. Install the dependencies: